How to Prepare Your Dog for Daycare and Dog Walkers

 How to Prepare for Doggie Daycare

 To enjoy doggie daycare, a dog must be used to playing with other dogs, both individually and in groups.
 If your pup is a social butterfly who wants to play with every dog they meet and enjoys play sessions even when multiple dogs are involved, they will probably find daycare a positive experience.
-If they are not experienced in multi dog play, it’s wise to give them opportunities to play in a group setting, starting with small groups and moving on to larger groups, assuming they enjoy the experience.
+If they are not experienced in multi-dog play, it’s wise to give them opportunities to play in a group setting, starting with small groups and moving on to larger groups, assuming they enjoy the experience.

 Teach your dog to be comfortable in a crate if the daycare facility uses them.
 Many daycares have dogs spend some time playing in groups and some time on breaks, resting in crates.
 If your pup is used to a crate already, being placed in one will be easy.

 Before your dog attends doggie daycare without you, familiarize them with the actual facility.
-Pop in for a quick meet-and-greet with the staff and a walk-around so the sights, sounds and smells are not a shock to them the first time you leave them there.
-When you do take your dog there for their first day, only leave them for just an hour or so, even if you have to pay for the whole day.
+Pop in for a quick meet-and-greet with the staff and a walk-around, so the sights, sounds, and smells are not a shock to them the first time you leave them there.
+When you do take your dog there for their first day, only leave them for an hour or so, even if you have to pay for the whole day.
 It’s far better to leave them wanting more than for them to become overwhelmed and exhausted by being active — and awake, quite frankly — for so long.
-If that experience is a good one and your dog seems happy (based on what you observe and what the staff tells you), the next step is for to spend a whole day there.
+If that experience is a good one and your dog seems happy (based on what you observe and what the staff tells you), the next step is for them to spend a whole day there.

 How to Prepare for a Dog Walking Service

-Dog walkers generally appreciate it if pups have been taught to remain calm while the harness is put on and/or leash is being attached, whether that means a dog sits or simply stands still.
+Dog walkers generally appreciate it if pups have been taught to remain calm while the harness is put on and/or their leash is being attached, whether that means a dog sits or simply stands still.
 If your dog has a tendency to pull, teach them to walk nicely on a leash, which will make it more likely that they will have positive experiences on their outings together.

 Finally, it’s important to make sure that your dog will be comfortable with a dog walker entering your home.
 Many dogs are happy when anybody comes over at any time.
 If this describes your dog, great!
-If that’s not the case and you feel your dog may be uncomfortable with a stranger walking in when they’re home alone, set up situations in which people come over and toss treats or toys to your dog feel happy about visitors.
-If you’re concerned that your dog might act aggressively to a visitor, or be really nervous about them, consult with a canine behaviorist who can help you with this.
+If that’s not the case and you feel your dog may be uncomfortable with a stranger walking in when they’re home alone, set up situations in which people come over and toss treats or toys to help your dog feel happy about visitors.
+If you’re concerned that your dog might act aggressively to a visitor or be really nervous about them, consult with a canine behaviorist who can help you with this.

 Karen B. London, PhD